Yes I created a huge mess only to realize that I had way overthought this very simple project.

 This post contains affiliate links for your convenience.
 Click here to read my full disclosure.

 - White cardboard- I used one of those science project display tri-fold boards.
 You know the ones we used to have to make ourselves back in the day for school projects.
 They sell them already made now.
-I found mine at Hobby Lobby for 3 dollars.
 You’ll want white so that it is easy to paint.

 - Glitter scrapbook paper– Try to find different textures of glitter.
 I was able to find the big glitter, fine glitter, and even ribbed paper with glitter.